keithnoguchi/arch-on-air/README.md

 ### Dual booting

-As I use OSX ocasionally, I dual boot the air with OSX.
-As recommended on [Arch on MacBook(Air) wiki](https://wiki.archlinux.org/index.php/MacBook#OS_X_with_Arch_Linux), I use the Apple partition tool to shrink the OSX partition to around 180GB to make enough space for linux.
+As I use OSX occasionally, I dual boot the air with OSX.
+As recommended on [Arch on MacBook(Air) wiki](https://wiki.archlinux.org/index.php/MacBook#OS_X_with_Arch_Linux), I use the Apple partition tool to shrink the OSX partition to around 180GB to make enough space for Linux.

 ```
 root@archiso ~ # lsblk